 The District is a member of the Municipal Insurance Association (MIA) which operates under a reciprocal insurance exchange agreement.
 The main purpose is to pool the risk of third party liability claims against members in order to allow for stable financial planning related to those broad risk management strategies to reduce accidents occurrences against the District.
 The District is assessed an annual premium based on population, administrative costs, premium tax, and re-insurance oversights by the Provincial government.

-14. Contractual Rights
+15. Contractual Rights

-The Regional District is entitled to the following payments under contract as at December 31, 2018.
+In addition to the debenture charges recoverable from member municipalities as disclosed in note 6(b), the Regional District is entitled to the following payments under contract as at December 31, 2019.